Haidra-Org/hordelib/docs/comfyui-bridge.md

 - `load_models_gpu` and `ModelPatcher.load`: force full GPU loads (with VRAM-overflow and model-class guards) so sibling worker processes sharing a GPU behave predictably.
-Small support-model loads (VAEs) additionally have their caller-supplied working-memory estimate
+Small support-model loads (VAEs) additionally have their caller-supplied working-memory estimate clamped *and* the free-memory target capped near their own weights for the duration of the
-  clamped: ComfyUI otherwise frees the full worst-case decode estimate up front, evicting a co-resident diffusion model (a multi-second PCIe round-trip each way, every job) to host a few hundred MB of autoencoder, when a genuine shortfall would only mean a tiled decode.
+  load: ComfyUI otherwise frees the worst-case decode estimate (or, failing that, its ~1GB inference-reserve floor) up front, evicting a co-resident diffusion model (a multi-second PCIe round-trip each way, every job) to host a few hundred MB of autoencoder, when a genuine shortfall would only mean a tiled decode.
+Eviction remains possible when free VRAM cannot host even the support weights themselves.
 - `text_encoder_initial_device`: load text encoders on CPU first.
 - `comfy.lora.calculate_weight`: repair malformed "diff" patch tuples.
 - `IsChangedCache.get`: prompt-change logging.